deawyk/HR-Analytics/README.md

 # HR-Analytics

-How machine learning can be leveraged to solve people problems, particularly in recruiting.
-This tutorial also covers different ways of clustering, computing, and visualizing geolocation data.
+Leveraging machine learning to solve organizational people problems.
+This tutorial also covers ways to cluster, transform, and visualize geolocation data.

 Please reach out if you're interested in this work deawyk@gmail.com.
-I'm currently working on a suite of AI tools that enhance the talent insights on the market from LinkedIn Insights, Indeed etc., and ways to measure and improve workplace culture.
+Currently working on AI tools to enhance existing insights tools on the market such as LinkedIn Talent Insights, Glassdoor, etc.